Steps in the Bankruptcy Process

 One of our attorneys will then need to meet with you a minimum of two (2) times.

 At the first meeting we will meet with you for approximately 1 ½ to 2 hours.
-We will go over your paperwork and conduct an in depth interview of you.
+We will go over your paperwork and conduct an in-depth interview with you.
 Among other things, this is to determine your overall financial situation, whether you qualify for bankruptcy and if so, what type would best fit your situation.

 The interview is used to answer four (4) basic questions about you: